-Designation does not contain provisions concerning existing water rights and facilities.
-Proposed changes in existing rights or applications for new water rights and facilities on designated segments are subject to the in-county domestic-use restriction and the nondegradation standard.
-Special specific provisions on this matter affect certain designated reaches: These include the Carson River ( $\S$ 5093.46(f)(2)(A)), South Fork Yuba River ( $\S$ 5093.46(g)(2)), and Cache Creek ( $\S$ 5093.46(j)(2)-(4)), and Mokelumne River ( $\S$ 5093.46(k)(2)).
+Applications for new water rights and facilities on designated segments are also subject to the in-county domestic-use restriction and require specific CAWSRA-consistency findings from the Natural Resources Secretary.
+Special specific provisions on this matter affect certain designated reaches, facilities, and rights, often associated with existing diversion or storage facilities.
+These include the Carson River ( $\S$ 5093.46(f)(2)(A) and (B)), South Fork Yuba River ( $\S$ 5093.46(g)(2)), and Cache Creek ( $\S$ 5093.46(j)(2)-(4)), and Mokelumne River ( $\S$ 5093.46(k)(2)).

-While the Act does not speak directly to the fully appropriated streams procedures of the California State Water Resources Control Board, the Board has administratively decided to consider rivers in the state or national wild & scenic river systems to be fully appropriated streams (SWRCB Water Rights Order 98-08), a decision restricting applications for new water rights.
+While the Act does not speak directly to the fully appropriated streams procedures of the SWRCB, the Board has administratively decided to consider rivers in the state or national wild & scenic river systems to be fully appropriated streams (SWRCB Water Rights Order 98-08), a decision restricting applications for new water rights.
 There are procedures, however, to consider proposed new water rights consistent with the provisions of the Act: